 Learning to Create Reusable Stencils for Chalk Paste is easy once you know the secrets.

-Do you use chalk paste with pre-made stencils (like Chalk Couture)?
+Do you use chalk paste with pre-made stencils (like Magnolia Design Co)?
 I do and I love them.
 But sometimes the stencils aren’t exactly what I am looking for or they are too big.
 So how do we create reusable stencils for chalk paste?
 I am about to teach you how.

 Materials Needed to Create Reusable Stencils